The New Zealand Institute

 2.5.2 Any member having the necessary qualifications may, on the proposal of two Fellows, be transferred to the class of Fellow, provided such proposal be first submitted to and approved by the Council, and signed by the President.

-2.5.3 No person shall remain a Fellow after he or she ceases to be registered as a patent attorney, or ceases to be entitled to practise as a patent attorney in New Zealand, or ceases to be resident in New Zealand.
+2.5.3 No person shall remain a Fellow after he or she ceases to be registered as a patent attorney, or ceases to be registered as an Australian trade mark attorney, or ceases to be entitled to practice as a patent attorney or trade mark attorney in New Zealand or Australia, or ceases to be resident in New Zealand.

 2.5.4 For the purpose of these Rules, a person shall not be resident in New Zealand unless that person has